apache/beam/website/www/site/content/en/documentation/programming-guide.md

      word in the text, and each value represents the number of times that word appeared in the original data.

-Note that this is also an example of nested composite transforms, as `Count` is, by itself, a composite transform.

-Your composite transform's parameters and return value must match the initial input type and final return type for the entire transform, even if the transform's intermediate data changes type multiple times.

 {{< highlight java >}}
   public static class CountWords extends PTransform<PCollection<String>,
       PCollection<KV<String, Long>>> {